Daymorelah/PostIt/README.md

 User can Create broadcast groups.
 User can add other registered users to created groups User send messages to members to of a group.
-User can get messages sent to groups he/she belongs.

 Instructions:

-    visit https://andela-bootcamp-24-postit.herokuapp.com/ and start using the app allocate budget to each of needs and prioritize them keep udating your daily expenses on each item
+    visit https://andela-bootcamp-24-postit.herokuapp.com/ and start using the app Create an account, create groups and add users to groups.
-    You get alerted depending on how close you are to each budgets Yola!!!!!
-You can now detect where all money is going to and have control over your expenses
+    You can also send messages to groups.

 Dependencies:
-Nodejs.
+Node.js
 Sequelze as the ORM.
-Postgresql for data persistence..
+Postgresql for data persistence.

 Methodology Used: